A court reporter

 After years of evaluating every available transcription tool and finding all of them inadequate for professional legal work, the decision was made to build one.
 CalGen.AI was established as the technology division of Bradley Reporting, with a single initial mission: create a desktop transcription tool that a court reporter would actually use.

-Shearwater Transcriber was the result — an Electron/React desktop application running local Whisper AI, with professional AudioMixer, court recording format compatibility, waveform display and SmartExport to Word.
+Shearwater Transcriber was the result — an Electron/React desktop application running local Whisper AI, with professional multi-channel audio mixer, court recording format compatibility, waveform display and SmartExport to Word.
 Built by a practitioner.
 For practitioners.

 ships to the world.